OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp1_testing.md

 	2. Private test cases: 15% each

 - Handwritting: 30%
-	There are three parts of handwritting homework, and two questions for each part.
+	There are three questions in handwritting assignment.
-	1. In first two parts, you only need to answer in 1~3 sentences.
-	2. For the 3rd part, you need to write simple programs, and answer the question based on your observation.
+	* For some questions, writing a simple code may help

 ## 6. Submission